tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 > This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
 For more information, see [Composing Your Base URL](#composing-your-base-url).

-Returns any claims for the currently logged-in user, as per the [OIDC userinfo spec](http://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+Returns any claims for the currently logged-in user.

-You must include the `access_token` returned from the [authorization endpoint](#authorize) as an authorization header parameter.
+You must include an access token (returned from the [authorization endpoint](#authorize) in the HTTP Authorization header.

 #### Request Example
 {:.api .api-request .api-request-example}